EPIGENETICS & EMERGING OMICS STAGE

 Leveraging Population Genomics for Drug Discovery

-• How these studies provide vital insights to disease mechanisms, patient risk and prediction of responses.
+• How these studies provide vital insights into disease mechanisms, patient risk and prediction of responses

-• How can the identfication of novel disease associated variants inform precision medicine approaches. "
+• How can the identification of novel disease-associated variants inform precision medicine approaches

 Speaker